Steak Burrito Bowl

 - If you have the basket type of air fryer, you will preheat the oven with the basket in place and add the steak in the basket after it has finished preheating.

-This looks super yummy!!!
+This was super yummy!!!

 Thank you Deanna!!